GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (163) .md

 **At Higher Tiers**: Each tier beyond minimum allows you to either increase the maximum number of projectiles by 1 or grant one of the attacks a +1 bonus for the purpose of determining a critical hit.

 **Critical Failure**: You fail to properly form they projectiles, resulting in a small explosin which only harms you, inflictng a thrown blade attack against you with bonus to the attack equal to the spell's tier.

+#### Fogflow

+**Minimum Tier**: 2

+**Casting Time**: 3 actions

+**Range**: 20 + [Magic] bonus yards

+**Effect**: You produce a 1 yard diameter sphere of fog.
+At the end of each phase, the fog spreads out 1 foot in all directions.
+Attacks made by creatures in the fog which rely on sight have disadvantage.
+Everying within the fog has its cover doubled and then gain an additional quarter coverage.
+Ranged attacks made from, into, or through the fog suffer a 1d4 penalty.
+At the end of each round, a creature inside the fog receives 1 point of inebriation if it also started the round in the fog.

+The fog lasts for a number of rounds equal to the spellcheck's points of success multiplied by the spell's tier.
+The caster may use their reaction during any phase to prevent the fog from spreading for that phase.

+If the spellcheck was a critical success, the caster may deignate a maximum boundry for the expanse of the fog.

+**At Higher Tiers**: In addition to the above noted benefits, for each tier beyond minimum, the range is increased by 3 yards.

+**Critical Failure**: The fog centers on you when it manifests and you are stuporous for a number of rounds equal to the spell's tier.

 #### Fortify